serverlesspolska/universal-www-form-urlencoded/README.md

 * `view-messages.sh` - is checking for messages in the SQS queue
 * `purge-messages.sh` - deletes all messages in the SQS queue

-ℹ️ All scripts those scripts fetch unique values for CloudFormation stack - so **you don't need to modify them** after your deployment.
+ℹ️ All scripts fetch unique values for CloudFormation stack - so **you don't need to modify them** after your deployment.

 ## 3. Test the endpoint